 We Buy Houses In Connecticut.
 If you’re thinking about selling your house in CT then you are probably trying to figure out what your selling price might be.
-Since we buy houses In Connecticut all the time, we know that part of that process is getting a real estate appraisal (or valuation) on your home to determine the true value of your home.
+Since we buy houses In Connecticut all the time, we know that part of that process is getting a real estate appraisal (or valuation) to determine the true value of your home.
 So, if you’re wondering, “Can appraisals affect the selling price on a house in Connecticut?” well I hate to spoil the ending, but the answer is, absolutely.
-The higher the appraisal, the more you can sell your property for and the faster it can potentially sell.
+The higher the appraisal, the more you can sell your property for, and the faster it can potentially sell.
 So it really pays to find ways to get your home appraised higher.
 Keep reading…

 When selling your home, you’ll be juggling a lot of numbers!

 - There’s the asking price – the price you WANT to sell your home for

 - There’s the appraisal or valuation – the price that a real estate professional thinks you should try to sell your house for

 - There’s the selling price – The price that someone will ultimately pay for your property.

 Can Appraisals Affect The Selling Price On A House in Connecticut?

 An appraisal should probably affect your asking price but it won’t affect the selling price.
 Here’s why…

 An appraisal is an educated guess.
 When you want a home appraisal, the professional who gives you the appraisal will usually find the number based on what other comparable homes in the area have sold for recently.

 They’ll look at several factors (including, but not limited to the number of bedrooms or bathrooms, whether the basement is finished or not, etc.).
 Of course, it’s just an educated guess based on research, and there are other factors that may influence the price beyond the appraisal.

 The appraisal will highlight things you want to be aware of.
 It will show you what other people are willing to pay for a home and often what they consider to be important factors in the area.